Managing Android Devices: Workspace ONE Operational Tutorial

 You also can add a detailed description, screenshots, and so on from the Advanced Editing Options menu.

-1. Enter the appropriate information in the Distribution section of the Assignment page.
-Then select the Smart Group(s) of devices to assign this app in the Assignment Groups section.
-You can configure the following options:
+- Enter the appropriate information in the Distribution section of the Assignment page.
+Then select the Smart Groups of devices to assign this app in the Assignment Groups section.

-2. Auto-Update Priority: When assigning this application, an auto-update priority can be given to Google Play to raise or lower the priority with which automatic app updates are installed.
+- Auto-Update Priority: When assigning this application, an auto-update priority can be given to Google Play to raise or lower the priority with which automatic app updates are installed.
 Postponed updates will be delayed for 90 days.
-High-priority updates will be installed within minutes of being available.
+High-priority updates will be installed within 24 hours of being available, the update can occur even when being used which can disrupt user activity.
 Apps not using the default auto update priority will ignore the device-wide Public App Auto-Update Profile if one is assigned.

 The private app is now published to your devices.